What Does YouTube CTR Actually Mean? Stop Misreading Your Click-Through Rate — YT SEO Architect

 Is a high CTR always good on YouTube?

 No. A high CTR can mean your audience is too narrow.
-If impressions are low but CTR is 15%+, your video is only reaching your existing subscribers.
-Broad distribution with 5-8% CTR is usually better than narrow distribution with 15% CTR because you reach new viewers who can become subscribers.
+If impressions are low but CTR is high, your video is only reaching your existing subscribers.
+Broad distribution with a moderate CTR is usually better than narrow distribution with a high CTR because you reach new viewers who can become subscribers.

 Why did my CTR drop when YouTube started recommending my video?